Needed – A Rethink on Assessing Agriculture’s Real Contribution to India’s Economy

 The role of agriculture is not limited to improving food and nutritional security.
 It creates job and income growth in the other two sectors – manufacture and services- and thus supports overall economic growth.

-The role of agriculture is larger than traditionally recognized.
+The role of agriculture in Indian economy is larger than traditionally recognized.

 It is time for an economic rethink.